jsiegenthaler/homebridge-eosstb/README.md

 * **maxChannels**: The maximum number of channels to load.
 Optional, defaults to 50 if not found, and is hard limited to 90.
 The more channels configured, the longer the startup time after a Homebridge reboot.
 Note: re-pairing the accessory in the Home app might be needed after changing maxChannels.

 * **showChannelNumbers**: Shows or hides the channel numbers in the channel selector in HomeKit.
-Values: true or false.
+Values: true or false (default).
 If channel numbers are displayed, there is less room for the channel name.
-Optional, defaults to false (false = channel numbers are not displayed).
+Optional, defaults to false (channel numbers are not displayed).

-* **settopboxId**: DEPRECATED (NOT IN USE ANY MORE) Your settopbox id.
+* **settopboxId**: DEPRECATED (NOT IN USE ANY MORE) Your set-topbox id.
 Only needed if you have more than one EOS box, so that the plugin can control the correct box.
 The id is shown in the HomeBridge log and is in the format 3C36E4-EOSSTB-00xxxxxxxxxx (xxxxxxxxxx is actually your CA code).
-Optional, defaults to the first detected settop box id in the mqtt traffic if not found.
+Optional, defaults to the first detected set-top box id in the mqtt traffic if not found.

 * **accessoryCategory**: The accessory category.
 This changes the image on the tile in Homekit.
 Allows you to use a TV or a Audio Receiver or a Set-Top Box (default).
 Available values are:  TV = any of "television", "tv", "TV", "TELEVISION".
 Audio Receiver = any of "receiver", "audio-receiver", "AUDIO_RECEIVER".
 Optional, defaults to TV Set-Top Box if the value is not recognised.